- Homosexuality

 Homosexual activity in Portugal is legal.

-Right to change legal gender in Portugal is legal, surgery not required.
+Right to change legal gender in Portugal is legal, no restrictions.

 Legal recognition of non-binary gender in Portugal is not legally recognized.